 Social media companies such as Meta (Facebook, Instagram, WhatsApp), Snapchat, TikTok, and others have spent years profiting from users who have become addicted to social media.
-What’s worse is that many of these platforms are designed to entice young users.
-As a result, excessive social media use has led to harmful effects in children and young adults, from eating disorders to self-harm and suicidal ideation.
+Worse, many of these platforms are designed to entice young users.
+As a result, excessive social media use has led to harmful effects on children and young adults.
+These include eating disorders, self-harm, and suicidal ideation.
 Call us if your child is a victim of social media harm.
 We file social media harm lawsuits that can result in your receiving compensation.

-Companies like Meta have made billions by exploiting children and teens, and they should be held accountable for failing to protect young people on their platforms.
-If your child or teenager regularly used a social media platform for at least 3 hours each day starting before they turned 21, and they later suffered from injuries or conditions as a result, contact Hach & Rose, LLP to discuss your case today.
-We are currently investigating cases involving social media harm and may be able to help you seek compensation.
+Companies like Meta have made billions by exploiting children and teens.
+They should be held accountable for failing to protect young people on their platforms.
+If your child or teenager regularly used a social media platform for at least 3 hours each day starting before they turned 21 and later suffered from injuries or conditions, contact Hach & Rose, LLP to discuss your case today.
+We are currently investigating cases involving social media harm.
+We may be able to help you seek compensation.

 What Are Social Media Harm Lawsuits?